eminwux/sbsh/README.md

-# 🚂 sbsh — tty supervisor for programs
+# 🚂 sbsh - tty supervisor

 sbsh is a terminal supervisor that manages persistent sessions.
 Each session is an independent, long-lived environment that continues running even when no supervisor is attached.
 Supervisors can attach to existing sessions, create new ones, observe activity, or send input and commands through an API.